Carpal Tunnel Treatment in Ayurveda

 Yoga as carpal tunnel treatment option

-Power of yoga has been well established in curing disease.
-Identifying an appropriate yoga teacher and practicing the right yoga asana may be helpful as a stand alone option or as a catalyst to other carpal tunnel treatment options.
+Identifying a properly qualified and trained yoga teacher and practicing the right yoga asana may be helpful as a stand alone option or as a catalyst to other carpal tunnel treatment options.

 Disclaimer: Kindly note that details on this this page are for informational purposes only and using it for self treatment may be harmful.
 Kindly get in touch with an ayurvedic practitioner for further details about ayurvedic treatment and therapies.